skienzmatishun/rippreport/content/p/shuffling-the-deck/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Departing county leaders are playing a political shell game to shield themselves from upcoming federal investigations.
+Internal communications and old prosecution files trace a long history of shared secrets between current and former department heads.
+We track down the paper trail that proves changing faces will not clean up the department.
 ---
 Finally!
 For multiple reasons, Sheriff Hoss Mack is retiring.
 It could be the Federal investigation, the internal investigation, wrongful conviction, federal Lawsuit of Johnathan Victor and a myriad of internal problems within BCSO involving morals, accountability, transparency and of course the GOB, Good ole Boy culture that permeates the entire department.